usablica/introjs-website/docs/index.md

 slug: /
 ---

-Intro.js is an open source vanilla Javascript / CSS library to add step-by-step introduction or hints.
+Intro.js is an open source vanilla Javascript / CSS library to add step-by-step introductions or hints.

 ## Dependencies

 Intro.js doesn't have any dependencies.
-All you need to do is adding the JS and CSS file, that’s it.
+All you need to do is add the JS and CSS file.

 ## Authors